 Background images are essential to get the views outside the apartment windows right.
-To help 3D artists with that, you can submit actual photos of the area where the property will be located or pictures of some similarly-looking environment.
+So, to get the most accurate visuals, you should submit actual photos of the area where the property will be located or pictures of some similarly-looking environment.
+Or, if you don’t have those, you can just tell your project team the location of the apartment and they’ll select the most fitting background images.
 By providing those references you’ll ensure that your 3D virtual tour will provide the full open-house experience.

 Want to use high-quality 3D virtual tours to pre-sell properties easier than ever?
 Contact us at ArchiCGI and get the most photorealistic visualization in the shortest amount of time!

 Content Writer, Copywriter